SHRAIYASH8/instaProfiles/README.md

 This app is using useState & useRef hooks, also axios is used to get data for jokes & user profiles.
-Basically it will show some random joke with new users
+Basically it will show some random joke with new users added.

 https://instaprofiles.netlify.app/